How the Ronnie Richards Memorial Charity (RRMC) AED/Public Access Defibrillator (PAD) Programme Started.

 The RRMC PAD programme is structured like that in Seattle, Washington, USA, who with a similar population to that of Cornwall (around 630,000 people), have 3,000 PADs and 75 per cent trained boasting a world record out-of-hospital cardiac survival rate of around 70 per cent.
 By training all of Cornwall’s secondary school students and communities, supported by our rapidly increasing closely linked PADs, we hope to achieve the same success.

-To ensure that the best possible infrastructure is in place, we work very closely with, and are supported by all of the major emergency agencies, including the South Western Ambulance Service Trust (SWAST), Hospitals, GPs, Cornwall Fire Brigade, National Coastwatch Institution (NCI) Police, Surf Life Saving Great Britain (SLSGB).
+To ensure that the best possible infrastructure is in place, we work very closely with, and are supported by all of the major emergency agencies, including the South West Ambulance Service Trust (SWAST), Hospitals, GPs, Devon & Cornwall Police, Cornwall Fire Brigade, National Coastwatch Institution (NCI) and Surf Life Saving Great Britain (SLSGB).

 SWAST have all our PAD sites on their operational system.
 The control operator will direct the 999 caller in a heart attack or cardiac arrest situation to a nearby PAD site if available and guide throughout.
 For external keypad cabinets they will give the access code.